New York's 78th State Assembly district

 New York's 78th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by George Alvarez since 2023, defeating then-incumbent Jose Rivera.
+It has been represented by Democrat George Alvarez since 2023, defeating then-incumbent Jose Rivera.

 Geography

+2020s

+District 78 is located in The Bronx, containing the neighborhoods of Kingsbridge Heights, portions of Fordham, Bedford Park, and Belmont.
+Portions of Bronx Park, including the campus of Fordham University, lie within the district.

+The district overlaps (partially) with New York's 13th and 15th congressional districts, as well as the 31st, 32nd and 33rd districts of the New York State Senate and the 11th, 14th and 15th districts of the New York City Council.

+2010s

 District 78 is located in The Bronx, containing the neighborhoods of Kingsbridge Heights, portions of Fordham, Bedford Park, and Belmont.